• Skip to primary navigation

 Instructions

-• Stretch the pizza dough so that it reaches the corners and sides of the pan.
-Brush the dough with 2 tablespoons of olive oil and poke a few holes in it with a fork.
-Bake for 8 minutes (or according to the instructions on the pizza dough package).
+Brush the dough with 1 tablespoon of olive oil and poke a few holes in it with a fork.
+Bake for 8 minutes or until it's a light golden brown.

 • Add the sausage to a large heavy bottom skillet and sauté until golden brown and cooked through, breaking it up with a spatula or spoon as you go.
 Set aside.

-• In a medium bowl, mix together the crushed tomatoes, tomato paste, salt, sugar, garlic, onion powder, and Italian seasoning.
+• In a medium mixing bowl, mix together the tomato paste and water.

-• Spread the sauce over the pizza crust, sprinkle the sausage evenly over the pizza, and sprinkle the cheeses evenly over the top.
+• Spread the sauce over the pizza crust, spreading all of the way to the edges, and then sprinkle the sausage evenly over the pizza, and finally, sprinkle the remaining cheeses evenly over the top.

-• Bake for 10 minutes or until the cheese has melted.
+• Bake for 11 minutes on middle rack, or until the cheese has melted.

 Notes